SummerSec/learning-codeql/codeql-custom-queries-java/Predicates/Predicates.md

 }

 class FavoriteNumbers extends int {
   FavoriteNumbers() {  // 2.
-Characteristic predicate 特征谓词（构造or初始化谓词）
+Characteristic predicate 特征谓词
     this = 1 or
     this = 4 or
     this = 9